-The Apprenticeship program presently provides evening and/or Saturday classes in the following areas: carpentry, electricity, masonry, plumbing, refrigeration and air-conditioning, and painting.
+The Apprenticeship program presently provides evening and/or Saturday classes in the following areas: carpentry, electricity, masonry, plumbing, refrigeration and air-conditioning, ceramic tile, and sheet metal work.
 These courses meet the requirements of the State of Hawai'i Apprenticeship Law and enable an apprentice to complete the required hours of related instruction paralleling on-the-job training.
-In addition, trade skills upgrading courses are offered for journeyworkers who desire self-improvement in their respective areas.
+In addition, trade skills upgrading courses are sponsored for journeyworkers who seek self-improvement in their respective areas.
 Course offerings may be added or deleted depending on industry needs.
 Enrollment is limited to persons registered and indentured with the Department of Labor as apprentices and/or journeyworkers in the occupational field covered by the instruction.

 FIRWM Program

-Sara Narimatsu, Coordinator Skills Development Center Ph: (808) 974-7800
+Sara Narimatsu, Coordinator

+Skills Development Center

+Ph: (808) 974-7800